ToolGrid — Product & Engineering

 When a site or server is slow or unreachable you want to know if the problem is the host or your connection.
 Browsers cannot send raw network ping packets.
 This tool uses web requests instead.
 It sends several requests to the host, measures the time for each, and computes loss and jitter.
 You see at a glance whether the host is reachable and how stable the response times are.
 You can stop the test early or run an optional AI diagnosis for a short written summary.

-The tool is for developers, support staff, and anyone who needs to check connectivity or latency.
+The tool is for developers, support staff, and anyone who needs to check connectivity or latency and wants a free online ping test or ping website online to check latency.
 You can use it with little experience.
 You type a domain or IP, click Run Ping, and read the results.
 Technical users can change the number of samples and use the chart and the AI diagnosis to dig deeper.

 Connectivity means whether your device can reach another host on the network.
 Latency is how long it takes for a request to go to the host and for a response to come back.
 That time is often called round-trip time or RTT.
 Packet loss is the share of requests that fail or time out.
 Jitter is how much the latency varies from one request to the next.
 High jitter can make video calls or games feel unstable.
 A related operation involves referencing the ASCII chart as part of a similar workflow.